 Faculty credentials refer to the degrees that faculty have earned that establish their credibility as content experts and thus their competence to teach that content in the classroom.
-Common expectations for faculty credentials in higher education include the following:
+Common expectations

-- Faculty teaching in higher education institutions should have completed a program of study in the discipline or subfield (as applicable) in which they teach, and/or for which they develop curricula, with coursework at least one level above that of the courses being taught or developed.
-Completion of a degree in a specific field enhances an instructor' s depth of subject matter knowledge and is easily identifiable. - With the exception noted in the bullet immediately following, faculty teaching in undergraduate programs should hold a degree at least one level above that of the program in which they are teaching.
+- Faculty teaching in higher education institutions should have completed a program of study in the discipline or subfield1 (as applicable) in which they teach, and/or for which they develop curricula, with coursework at least one level above that of the courses being taught or developed.
+Completion of a degree in a specific field enhances an instructor's depth of subject matter knowledge and is easily identifiable. - With the exception noted in the bullet immediately following, faculty teaching in undergraduate programs should hold a degree at least one level above that of the program in which they are teaching.
 If a faculty member holds a master's degree or higher in a discipline other than that in which he or she is teaching, that faculty member should have completed a minimum of 18 graduate credit hours in the discipline in which he or she is teaching.